COVID-19 Updates

 Certificate of Achievement

 For those desiring a shorter course of study, WNC offers Certificates of Achievement in many occupational areas.
-Students enrolled in any of these programs will benefit from “hands-on” laboratory experiences within their major field.
+Students enrolled in any of these programs will benefit from hands-on laboratory experiences within their major field.
 They will enter the job market with specific skills and knowledge useful for employment and advancement.
 In some cases, courses may not transfer to other Nevada community colleges and Nevada State College or to other colleges and universities.

 See a WNC counselor for the latest transfer information.
 Courses with a number under 100 (such as ENG 95) are not applicable toward a Certificate of Achievement at WNC.
 Courses completed through Certificates of Achievement provide basis for Associate of Applied Science degrees.